mreferre/yelb/deployments/localdevelopment/README.md

 The source code is in the `yelb` folder.

 The yelb-ui angular instance and the yelb-appserver instance are started as background processes (use `ps` and `kill` as appropriate).
-The Redis server is started as a container.
+The Redis server and the postgres database are started as containers.
+It is assumed that in the local development scenario only the appserver and the ui are being worked on.

 For the local development scenario the `RACK_ENV` variable is set to `development` and the `ng serve` command is explicitly started with the  `--environment=dev` flag.

 Also note that you can't really (easily) commit from here due to how the actual code is configured and assembled in the local development scenario as-is.
 This may be an area of optimization for the `dev` experience.

 The start of the `yelb-ui` nginx and `yelb-appserver` Sinatra processes in background in the script provided is also another area of optimization.
 Easy to forget about them running in the background once done.

+All in all, the setup of the environment (specifically but not limited to all the ruby dependencies) is a good reason to consider using containers.